 3 Hard Truths About Neglected Customers

 Nobody in business sets out to neglect customers.
-No CX leader starts their day thinking: “Who can I neglect today?”
+No CXO or CX leader starts their day thinking: “Who can I neglect today?”

 However, considering the proliferation of the NOW customer and massive shift from in-person to digital shopping experiences… businesses have a glaring customer neglect problem.

 In a recent Simplr survey, we found that one-third of customers have experienced being ignored or left hanging by an online retailer.
 That’s… a lot of customers.

 One doesn’t have to go far to find out how bad customer service experience impacts a business.
 A quick internet search would show you that every year businesses in the United States lose billions of dollars because of negative customer experience.